Despoina Klavanidou Professor

 ● The UNESCO Chair at the Aristotle University of Thessaloniki organizes:

 - An Interfaculty interdisciplinary course (under-graduate level) on education for human rights, democracy and peace titled “Contemporary world problems and the scientist’s responsibility: an interdisciplinary approach”.
 The above course takes place every academic year in spring semester and is offered to students of all Schools of the Aristotle University of Thessaloniki.
-It is taught by lecturers from AUTh and various Schools of the University and also by representatives of International Organisations and NGOs.
+It is taught by lecturers from various Schools of the Aristotle University of Thessaloniki.

-The Programme covers issues, such as international protection of human rights, democracy, culture of peace and non-violence, social exclusion, racism and xenophobia, intercultural dialogue, social inclusion of refugees, children’s rights, world environmental problems, natural resources and their distribution, sustainable development, biotechnology and bioethics, positive and negative uses of nuclear power, international organizations and their contribution to the solution of international problems and other.
+The Programme covers issues, such as international protection of human rights, democracy, culture of peace and non-violence, social exclusion, racism and xenophobia, intercultural dialogue, social inclusion of refugees, children’s rights, world environmental problems, natural resources and their distribution, sustainable development, biotechnology and bioethics, international organizations and their contribution to the solution of international problems and other.

 - Since 1998, the Aristotle University of Thessaloniki/UNESCO Chair participates in the postgraduate Programme “European Master’s Programme in Human Rights and Democratisation” (EMA).
 The Aristotle University of Thessaloniki is one of the 15 founding Universities of this MA Programme and serves as the coordinating University for Greece.
 The European Master’s Programme in Human Rights and Democratisation, organized by the Global Campus of Human Rights/Global Campus Europe, is an intensive high level one-year academic programme in the field of human rights and democratisation.
-Students have the opportunity to be taught by leading academics representing the 41 EMA participating universities from all member states of the European Union, experts and representatives of international organisations (including the European Union, the United Nations, the Council of Europe and the Organisation for Security and Co-operation in Europe-OSCE) and NGOs while studying in a multicultural environment.
+Students have the opportunity to be taught by leading academics representing the 42 EMA participating Universities and Human Rights Centers from all member states of the European Union, United Kingdom and Switzerland and experts and representatives of international organisations and NGOs, while studying in a multicultural environment.

 In this context the UNESCO Chair of Aristotle Univeristy of Thessaloniki organizes a programme of courses for foreign students who conduct research for their MA thesis at the Aristotle University of Thessaloniki, supervised by its faculty members.
 Since 1998, Professors from various Schools of the Aristotle University of Thessaloniki have taught in the Programme, as well as representatives of international organizations (UNESCO, UNICEF) and others.